 High-density lipoproteins (HDL) exert several antiatherogenic effects.
 They participate in retrieval of cholesterol from the artery wall and inhibit the oxidation of atherogenic lipoproteins.
 Low levels of HDL (hypoalphalipoproteinemia) are an independent risk factor for atherosclerotic disease and thus are a potential target for intervention.

 Cigarette smoking is a major risk factor for coronary disease.
-It is associated with reduced levels of HDL, impairment of cholesterol retrieval, cytotoxic effects on ...
+It is associated with reduced levels of HDL, impairment of ...